 The age group of below-25-year olds is generally known not to vote.
 In fact, they are known to access social media very closely.
 Wouldn’t social media then be the way for politicians to get into the hearts of the youth?

 Indonesia is another Asian country awaiting general elections this year.
-In the last elections held in 2014, digital art and social networks played key role in publicity and youth-mobilisation.
+In the last elections held in 2014, digital art and social networks played a key role in publicity and youth-mobilisation.
 Social media platforms, majorly Twitter, were crucial in attracting voters under the age of 30.
 Avatar campaigns featuring photographs and cut-out photo frames of presidential candidates went viral.

 Another quite unforeseen use of tech was the launch of a series of downloadable game apps for smartphones.
 One of the games named ‘Flap Man Jokowi’, showed the candidate and current President, Joko Widodo, as a superhero flying through the sky fighting corruption.